 The land area of Hokkaido accounts for about one-fourth of Japan’s entire land mass.
 However, with most of its population concentrated in big cities like Sapporo, the population density of Hokkaido is extremely low.
 And a large portion of this vast land is used for agriculture or as pasture for dairy cows.
 Agriculture in Hokkaido is often characterized by its large-scale operation using machinery, which is not typical in any other part of Japan.
 So, many Japanese people today might associate Hokkaido with this dynamic landscape of green fields or meadows that seem to go on forever.

-On the other hand, Hokkaido still has a considerable amount of pristine environment that has not spoiled by human beings.
-Among these natural places, Shiretoko in eastern Hokkaido, especially worth mentioning.
+On the other hand, Hokkaido still has a considerable amount of pristine environment that has not been greatly spoiled by human beings.
+Among these natural places, Shiretoko in eastern Hokkaido is worth a special mention.

 The Shiretoko Peninsula extends a long distance into the Sea of Okhotsk.
 The winter climate of this area is especially harsh, with a lot of snowfall and the cold seasonal wind blowing from the west.
 At the center of the peninsula runs a series of volcanoes, which includes sulfur-spewing Mount Iou, and the Shiretoko’s highest Mount Rausu at 1,660 metres.
 Most of the peninsula’s coastline is characterized by precipitous cliffs, some of which reach as high as 100 metres.
 Largely due to these severe environmental conditions, Shiretoko has long avoided large-scale human exploitation.